lab-anaws/lab-anaws.github.com/_posts/2018-11-16-lab7-8-available.md

 You can also browse the code from  <https://github.com/lab-anaws/lab7-8-2018>

-The first lab will be on Thursday 16/11.
+The labs will be on Friday 16/11 and Monday 19/11.